Ray-Ban: Product lines

 Ray-Ban's most popular sunglasses are the Wayfarer, Erika, and Aviator models.
 During the 1950s, Ray-Ban released the Echelon (Caravan), which had a squarer frame.
 In 1965, the Olympian I and II were introduced; they became popular when Peter Fonda wore them in the 1969 film Easy Rider.
 The company has also produced special edition lines, such as The General in 1987, bearing similarity to the original aviators worn by General Douglas MacArthur during the Second World War.

 In the 1980s the Ray-Ban Clubmaster was added to the model line.
 The Clubmaster has a browline frame and went on to become the third best selling sunglasses style of the 1980s, behind the Wayfarer and Aviator.

 In 2007, Luxottica Group launched Ray-Ban Youth, a collection of prescription eyewear aimed at children ages eight through twelve.
-Modeled after popular adult Ray-Bans styles, these hypoallergenic titanium frames featured both neutral and bold colorways as well as sturdy flex hinges.

-In 2009, Luxottica released the Ray-Ban Tech collection, which included the Carbon Fibre line.
-This line of sunglasses were factory stress-tested and designed to be durable and lightweight, and featured polarized lenses of polycarbonate or crystal.

-On the brand's website, Ray-Ban also offers the option to customize and purchase individual pairs of many of their popular styles, giving buyers express choice between frames, lenses, and engraving, among other options.

 In 2021, Ray-Ban commercialized a model of smart glasses that they developed with Facebook Reality Labs called Ray-Ban Stories.
 Building on recent trends of wearable technology, the glasses feature a built-in camera and Bluetooth earphones.
 Like other wearable, camera-equipped tech, Ray-Ban Stories have come under scrutiny for their susceptibility to privacy issues and potential for misuse.